Coronavirus (COVID-19) domestic travel restrictions and remote area access

 State and territory travel restrictions

-Mandatory quarantine applies to travellers entering Australia from overseas.
+Mandatory quarantine applies to travellers entering Australia from overseas, except if arriving from a green zone country.
 Read more about international travel restrictions and quarantine exemptions for travellers arriving in Australia.

 States and territories can apply their own travel restrictions, including: